Registration

 Post-Registration Compliance

-Once the Participation Agreements are signed, covered producers will pay planning and/or implementation fees to Interchange 360 based on the volume of covered material sold in each state.
-The fees will cover the planning and implementation of each state program.
-For more information on fees and reporting, visit the Producer Compliance page.
+Once the Participation Agreements are signed, covered producers will pay planning and/or implementation fees/dues to LPMA powered by Interchange 360 based on the volume of covered material sold in each state.
+The fees/dues will cover the planning and implementation of each state program.
+For more information on fees/dues and reporting, visit the Producer Compliance page.

 Who is the Obligated Reporting Party?

-If you’re unclear about your reporting obligations, we’ve created a flowchart to help determine who in their supply chain is best suited to report data and remit fees to LPMA powered by Interchange 360:
+If you’re still unclear about your reporting obligations, we’ve created this flowchart to help determine who in your supply chain is best suited to report data and remit fees to LPMA powered by Interchange 360:

 Note: The above information should be used for informational purposes only and not construed as legal advice.
 Individual Producers are encouraged to consult with their own legal counsel regarding their specific compliance obligations.